The Pulse

 All natural uranium mined today contains 0.720% of U-235 across the board.
 But the Oklo ore contained only 0.717%.

-The fissile radioactive material went against all accepted scientific data about the constant ratio of radioactive uranium in ore and scientists surmised at first that it must have been treated by non-natural means before arriving in the Perrin’s hands, suspecting that some of the U-235 isotopes had been forced to split in a nuclear chain reaction.
+The fissile radioactive material went against all accepted scientific data about the constant ratio of radioactive uranium in ore and scientists surmised at first that it must have been treated by non-natural means before arriving in Perrin’s hands, suspecting that some of the U-235 isotopes had been forced to split in a nuclear chain reaction.

 The scientific community had to accept that natural fission had occurred